Our Story

 ABOUT BRAVE GENTLEMAN

-Brave GentleMan is an award-winning brand launched in 2010 most known for high-quality, expertly-crafted footwear made with cutting edge materials and ethical manufacturing.
+Brave GentleMan was an award-winning brand launched in 2010 most known for high-quality, expertly-crafted footwear made with cutting-edge materials and ethical manufacturing.
 Brave GentleMan has been featured in Vogue, GQ, Forbes, The Financial Times and photographed on celebrities from Lukas Gage, Stephan James, Alan Cumming and Zach Woods to Liam Hemsworth, Joaquin Phoenix and Elliot Knight.
 In recent years, the brand was named Menswear Brand of the Year and Most Influential Designer by PETA.

 IMG_7200 2.JPG